First officer is convicted of murder since Washington state law eased prosecution of police - Local News 8

 Auburn settled a civil rights claim by Sarey’s family for $4 million and has paid nearly $2 million more to settle other litigation over Nelson’s actions as a police officer.

 Sarey was the third person Nelson has killed in his law enforcement career.
-He’s been on paid administrative leave since Sarey’s death.
 Jurors did not hear evidence about Nelson’s prior uses of deadly force.

 Prior to fatally shooting Sarey, Nelson killed Isaiah Obet in 2017.
 Obet was acting erratically, and Nelson ordered his police dog to attack.
 He then shot Obet in the torso.
 Obet fell to the ground, and Nelson fired again, fatally shooting Obet in the head.
 Police said the officer’s life was in danger because Obet was high on drugs and had a knife.
 The city reached a settlement of $1.25 million with Obet’s family.